wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 ## Configuring

-To add a new rule, go to the **Rules** tab.

-Rules can be added to both existing and new branches.
-They can be created from scratch or based on one of the existing branches.
+To add a new rule, go to the **Rules** section in the [US](https://us1.my.wallarm.com/rules) or [EU](https://my.wallarm.com/rules) Cloud.
+Rules can be added to both existing [branches](#rule-branches) and from scratch which will create a new branch if one does not exist.

-To add a rule to an existing branch, click *Add rule* (after hovering the mouse cursor over the branch description line, the button will appear in the pop-up menu on the right).
-You can also perform this operation on the rule page of this branch.

-If necessary, it is possible to modify the branch to which a rule will be added.
-For this, click on the *If request is* clause in the rule-adding form and make changes to the branch description conditions.
-If a new branch is created, it will appear on the screen, and the application structure view will be updated.

 ![Adding a new rule][img-add-rule]

+Note that a rule is applied to the request only if some conditions are met (like target endpoint, method, presence of some parameters or values, etc.).
+Also, it is often applied only to some request parts.
+For a better understanding of request structure interaction with the rules, it is advisable to learn how the filtering node [analyzes the requests][link-request-processing].

+Rule conditions may be defined using:

+* [URI constructor](#uri-constructor) - allows configuring the rule conditions by specifying the request method and endpoint in only one string.
+* [Advanced edit form](#advanced-edit-form) - expands URI constructor to allow configuring both method/endpoint and additional rule conditions, such as application, headers, query string parameters and others.

 ### URI constructor

-#### Working with URI constructor

-URI constructor allows configuring the rule conditions by specifying the request method and endpoint in only one string:
+URI constructor allows configuring the rule conditions by specifying the request method and endpoint in only one string.

+#### General usage

+URI constructor provides:

-* For the request method, the URI constructor provides the particular selector.
+* Selector for the request method.
 If the method is not selected, the rule will be applied to requests with any method.
-* For the request endpoint, the URI constructor provides the particular field accepting the following value formats:
+* Field for the request endpoint which accepts the following value formats:

     | Format | Example |
     | ------ | ------ |